Goodbye Windows 7, Hello Windows 10

-in October 2017 the NHS was hit with a Ransomware attack know as WannaCry. this Ransomware attack exploited a protocol found in windows XP, via the internet application.
+in October 2017 the NHS was hit with a ransomware attack known as WannaCry. this Ransomware attack exploited a protocol found in windows XP, via the internet application.
 It infected 230,000 computers worldwide and cost the NHS 92 Million in cancelled appointments.
-According to Netmarkshare.com, there are 36.05% devices using Windows 7 & 2.68% are Windows XP accessing the internet (as of 07/08/19 11:07).
+According to Netmarkshare.com, 36.05% of devices are using Windows 7 & 2.68% are Windows XP accessing the internet (as of 07/08/19 11:07).
 This will lead to hackers looking for ways to exploit Windows 7 to find vulnerabilities to gain ways to disrupt day to day business as seen with the with WannaCry outbreak.

 How Windows 10 has come a long way

-Well the Good news is Microsoft Listened to the community about these issues and has since done 7 feature updates over the last four years addressing these concerns, giving the user more access to control Windows 10 and how it work for them.
-The latest feature update was Windows 10 – 1903, has introduced a more cleaner and controlled environment for the end-user.
+Well, the Good news is Microsoft Listened to the community about these issues and has since done 7 feature updates over the last four years addressing these concerns, giving the user more access to control Windows 10 and how it works for them.
+The latest feature update was Windows 10 – 1903, has introduced a cleaner and controlled environment for the end-user.

-Another new addition for Windows 10 is the Light theme which has been added to the Themes collection, you can now chose between
+Another new addition for Windows 10 is the Light theme which has been added to the Themes collection, you can now choose between

 the default Windows 10 theme, the Dark theme and the light theme.
 All these themes change all aspects of the Windows experience including the Start menu & notifications.